nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 ## DiscoverAndQueuePdrs Workflow

-This workflow will (as the name might suggest) discover PDRs and queue them to be processed.
+This workflow will discover PDRs and queue them to be processed.
 Duplicate PDRs will be dealt with according to the configured duplicate handling setting in the collection.
 The lambdas below are included in the `cumulus` terraform module for use in your workflows:

 1. DiscoverPdrs - [source](https://github.com/nasa/cumulus/tree/master/tasks/discover-pdrs)
 2. QueuePdrs - [source](https://github.com/nasa/cumulus/tree/master/tasks/queue-pdrs)